 These people look like they have the perfect life on Facebook and are probably very respected in the community, but I soon learned their true home life was a nightmare.
+I only kept the job as long as I did because it paid well and I had lost my previous one due to COVID-19.
 There were red flags early on.
 Even the person who referred me to the job did not want to keep the kids anymore because they were difficult, and only did it for a short time because it paid well, but she was a college student and I was a 38 year old mother, I could surely handle this.
 I love a good challenge and I wanted to help the kids and quickly got attached despite the hard parts.
 I thought I could make a difference in their lives if even for a short time.
 We had a lot of fun together at times, but these kids often lied, did not listen, hit each other, hit, kicked and punched me, yelled at me, would hide my phone and purposely steal my stuff and hide it because they thought it was funny.
 They were older kids, who probably could have even stayed on their own if they had not acted like this, but instead if you did not watch them every second like a toddler or baby, they were into something.